-From 2022 onwards, our ongoing modern slavery risks will be informed by our risk assessment, supplier self-audits, third-party audits, grievance or whistleblowing channels or external sources.
+Our ongoing modern slavery risks will be informed by our risk assessment, third-party audits, grievance or whistleblowing channels or external sources.
 We will prioritise the risks which are most salient to our business.

 Due diligence and steps to manage modern slavery risks